Ways to Reduce Menopause-Related Inflammation Without Hormone Therapy

 How Inflammation Affects Symptoms and Long-Term Health

 For example, declining estrogen combined with increased inflammatory signaling may contribute to joint pain and stiffness.
-Inflammation also affects temperature regulation, which can cause hot flashes feel more frequent or intense for some women.
+Inflammation also affects temperature regulation, which can cause hot flashes to feel more frequent or intense for some women.

-On the metabolic side, chronic inflammation is linked to increased abdominal fat and insulin resistance, both of which raise your cardiometabolic risk.
+On the metabolic side, chronic inflammation is linked to increased abdominal fat and insulin resistance, both of which can raise your cardiometabolic risk.
 Over time, this can increase your chances of developing metabolic syndrome, type 2 diabetes, and cardiovascular disease, which is the #1 cause of death for US women.

 Inflammation also affects your mood and brain health.
 The immune system and brain are closely connected, and persistent inflammation can affect cognitive function, focus, and emotional well-being.